1. What is a Chartered Arbitrator (C.Arb) designation?

 5. Is there an ongoing cost?

-The annual fee to maintain your C.Arb designation is $178.00 (plus HST).
+There is an annual fee to maintain your C.Arb designation.
 The national organization bills you every year.
 You must also remain a member in good standing with the ADR Institute of Ontario™ to retain this designation.